henniggroup/GASP-python/docs/usage.md

 ### <a id="diskoutput"></a>Output to disk

 The primary output of the algorithm is placed into a directory structure.
 The root of this structure can be specified with the [RunTitle](#runtitle) keyword in the main input file.
 If the [RunTitle](#runtitle) keyword is not specified, then the root directory is named 'garun'.
+If a directory called 'garun' already exists, then the root directory is named 'garun\_*date\_time*', where *date\_time* is the current date and time.

 Inside this directory are a number of POSCAR files, each of which holds a single structure.
 They are named after their organism ID.
 These are written after each organism has been added to the population, so the structures are relaxed and satisfy the constraints.